-- the proposed contents of the draft GNLP for public consultation with finalisation of the draft including any minor factual or typographical changes delegated to the Director of Place in consultation with the Planning Portfolio Holder; - 2. the proposed engagement process for the consultation; - 3. the revised timetable for the production of the Local Plan and consequent amendments to the Council's local development scheme.
+- 1. the proposed contents of the draft GNLP for public consultation with finalisation of the draft including any minor factual or typographical changes delegated to the Director of Place in consultation with the Portfolio Holders; - 2. the proposed engagement process for the consultation; and - 3. the revised timetable for the production of the Local Plan and consequent amendments to the Council's Local Development Scheme (LDS).